 The Arkansas River starts to the North in Leadville and exits the Rocky Mountains to the East through Salida, which means ‘Exit’ in Spanish.
 Which is where we got the name ‘Exit Tours’.

-The headwaters of the Rio Grande river are the Southern boundary and the Continental Divide of the Colorado and Arkansas Rivers are the western boundary of Chaffee County.
+The headwaters of the Rio Grande river are the Southern boundary.
+The Continental Divide of the Colorado and Arkansas Rivers are the western boundary of Chaffee County.

 There are more 14 thousand foot peaks in Chaffee County than in any other County in the Continental U.S. There are hundreds of miles of old mining roads, railroad right of ways and singletrack trails in the area.
 Plus, one of the only portions of the Continental Divide trail open to motorcycles.